microsoft/health-architectures/Postman/README.md

 For more information on registering client applications in AAD, please review the [Service Client](https://docs.microsoft.com/en-us/azure/healthcare-apis/azure-api-for-fhir/register-service-azure-ad-client-app) and [Confidential Client](https://docs.microsoft.com/en-us/azure/healthcare-apis/azure-api-for-fhir/register-confidential-azure-ad-client-app) documentation for Azure API for FHIR.

-__Note:__ In order to access Azure API for FHIR directly (i.e., bypassing FHIR-Proxy), make sure you have assigned the "FHIR Data Contributor" role in the Postman application registration **App roles** blade.
-Also, make sure that you have assigned the "FHIR Data Contributor" role to your own user account.
-For more information, see [Configure Azure RBAC for FHIR](https://docs.microsoft.com/en-us/azure/healthcare-apis/azure-api-for-fhir/configure-azure-rbac).

 ## Step 2 - Assign user/app roles for Azure API for FHIR and FHIR-Proxy

 1. Go to your Azure API for FHIR instance in your resource group -> **Access Control (IAM)** blade.